jmkristian/AREDN-dnsmore/server/README.md

 for directions for updating records using nsupdate.

 Don't edit the db.zone files directly.
 Use nsupdate.

+To provide reliable service, set up at least one slave server for every zone.
+The slave servers should also have names from dnsmore.conf (so clients will know how to query them).

 These directions were adapted from:
 * http://bahut.alma.ch/2013/01/personal-dynamic-dns.html